C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: MPC Calibration

-To illustrate the application of C-GLISp to controller calibration, we discuss the design of an MPC controller for lane-keeping (LK) and obstacle-avoidance (OA) in autonomous driving.
-MPC is employed to command vehicle velocity and steering angle and is expected to provide a smooth and safe drive.
+To illustrate the application of C-GLISp to controller calibration, we consider the design of an MPC controller for lane-keeping (LK) and obstacle-avoidance (OA) in autonomous driving.
+MPC is employed to command vehicle velocity and steering angle to provide a smooth and safe drive.
 The same problem was considered in~\cite{zhu2020pref} and is extended in this paper to handle feasibility and satisfaction constraints.

-The design of model predictive controllers requires tuning several knobs, such as the prediction and control horizons, the weight matrices in the cost function, numerical tolerances in the optimization solver, etc., under hard constraints due, e.g., to real-time implementation.
-Thus, it is hard to well define in advance a single quantitative performance index that captures a usually multifaceted desired closed-loop behavior.
+The design of model predictive controllers requires tuning several knobs, such as the prediction and control horizons, the weight matrices in the cost function, numerical tolerances in the optimization solver, \emph{etc.}, under hard constraints such as finding solutions within the sample interval of a real-time implementation.
+Thus, it is hard to well define in advance a single quantitative performance index that captures a usually multifaceted desired closed-loop behavior to tune the MPC parameters automatically.

 We use C-GLISp to implement an iterative semi-automated calibration procedure (automatic selection of the MPC parameters and human-based qualitative assessment of closed-loop performance), thus avoiding the burden of defining a quantitative index to minimize.
 The calibrator only needs to express a \emph{preference} on pairwise comparisons to indicate which of the two MPC tunings has better closed-loop performance.
 Different from the case study in~\cite{zhu2020pref}, where we account for the information of feasibility and satisfaction conditions implicitly in the preference query (GLISp) as if they were, implicitly, underlying penalty functions, C-GLISp explicitly takes into account this information via direct queries as in~\eqref{eq:fes_fun} and~\eqref{eq:softcost_fun}.